X-Scene: Large-Scale Driving Scene Generation with High Fidelity and Flexible Controllability: Additional Implementation Details

 Following the evaluation protocol of DynamicCity~\cite{DynamicCity}, we adopt two complementary strategies to assess the quality of occupancy generation: \begin{itemize} [align=right,labelsep=2pt,labelwidth=1em,leftmargin=*,itemindent=1pt] \item \textbf{3D Evaluation}: We train a sparse convolutional autoencoder based on the MinkowskiUNet~\cite{Mink} architecture to extract 3D features from generated occupancy fields.
 Features from the final downsampling layer are aggregated via global average pooling and used to compute evaluation metrics using the Torch-Fidelity library~\cite{TorchFidelity}. \item \textbf{2D Evaluation}: We render the 3D occupancy fields into 2D images for image-based evaluation.
 To ensure fair comparison, we standardize the rendering process across all methods using consistent semantic color mappings and camera parameters.
 We compute IS, FID, and KID using a standard pretrained InceptionV3~\cite{InceptionV3} network, and use a VGG-16~\cite{VGG16} model for precision and recall.
 Both networks are fine-tuned on our semantically color-mapped dataset to ensure domain alignment. \end{itemize}

-To evaluate the quality and diversity of the generated samples, we adopt the following quantitative metrics for a comprehensive evaluation: \begin{itemize} [align=right,labelsep=2pt,labelwidth=1em,leftmargin=*,itemindent=1pt] \item \textbf{Inception Score (IS)}: Measures both quality and diversity by computing the KL divergence between the conditional label distribution of each image and the marginal distribution over all images.
-Higher IS indicates sharper and more diverse samples. \item \textbf{Fréchet Inception Distance (FID)}: Computes the distance between real and generated sample distributions, modeled as Gaussians in the Inception feature space.
-Lower FID reflects higher fidelity and realism. \item \textbf{Kernel Inception Distance (KID)}: Calculates the squared Maximum Mean Discrepancy (MMD) between real and generated features using a polynomial kernel.
-KID is unbiased and less sensitive to sample size than FID. \item \textbf{Precision}: Estimates the proportion of generated samples that lie within the support of the real data, based on a confidence region in feature space. \item \textbf{Recall}: Measures how well the generated distribution covers the real data, by checking the proportion of real samples within the support of generated data. \item \textbf{F1-Score}: The harmonic mean of precision and recall, reflecting the balance between generation quality and coverage. \end{itemize}
+To evaluate the quality and diversity of the generated samples, we use several quantitative metrics: \textbf{1) Inception Score (IS)} measures both quality and diversity via the KL divergence between each image’s conditional label distribution and the marginal distribution, with higher scores indicating sharper and more diverse samples; \textbf{2) Fréchet Inception Distance (FID)} computes the distance between real and generated distributions in the Inception feature space, where lower values indicate higher fidelity; \textbf{3) Kernel Inception Distance (KID)} calculates the squared Maximum Mean Discrepancy (MMD) between real and generated features using a polynomial kernel, and is unbiased and less sensitive to sample size; \textbf{4) Precision} estimates the proportion of generated samples within the support of real data; \textbf{5) Recall} measures how well the generated distribution covers real data; and \textbf{6) F1-Score}, the harmonic mean of precision and recall, reflects the balance between generation quality and coverage.